 Glad you are here and want to find out more about us.
 The Edmond Church of Christ is an active community of faith in Edmond, OK, made up of Christians who care for each other and want to serve God.
 Every Sunday, hundreds of men, women and children from various backgrounds come together to worship God and learn about the Bible.
 Our faith is not just practiced on Sundays.
 It is the foundation for every relationship and all the events of everyday life.
 We believe our faith should make a profound impact on our lives, including our relationships, jobs, resources, and decisions.
 We view the Bible as the inspired Word of God, and we strive to follow the teachings and principles of the New Testament.

-If you already have a systematic way to spend regular time in God's word, then keep it up!
-If you don't, you might consider starting the new year with a new Bible reading plan.
+Do you have a daily Bible reading plan?
+It's never too late to start reading your Bible!
 Consider the 5x5x5 Bible Reading plan.
 The basic idea is that you read 5 minutes a day, 5 days a week, and then share your insights with 5 people throughout the week.
 If you stick to the plan, you will read through the entire New Testament in one year, and you will have shared scripture and your insights from reading the scriptures with many people.

 5x5x5 DAILY BIBLE READING GUIDE FOR 2017 (pdf document)